bc888/eleventy-base-task/posts/secondpost.md

 ---
-title: This is my second post.
+title: This is my 2 post.
 description: This is a post on My Blog about leveraging agile frameworks.
 date: 2018-07-04
 tags:
   - number 2
 layout: layouts/post.njk
 ---
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
+This is my second post

 ## Section Header